 pounds sterling and the sign £ means pounds sterling of the United Kingdom.

-Register means the register of Shareholders.
+Register means the register of Shareholders of the Company.

 Registrar means the person who maintains the Register, being Northern Trust Global Services SE, UK branch and its successor or successors as registrar.